By Mike Fuhrmann

 There’s the restitution of the firm after the war, followed by theft number two — its nationalization by the Czechoslovak Communist state.

-And then the epilogue, emigration, when my parents jettisoned everything — heroically, in my mind — to start all over from scratch.
+And then exile, when my parents jettisoned everything to start all over from scratch.
 I was born two years after they arrived in Toronto.

 The world they left behind has tugged at me since I was a child devouring my grandmother’s knedliky dumplings, but I never imagined anyone else caring much about these stories — least of all a museum in the country my parents fled.

-But at a time of historical introspection with the Czech Republic marking the 100th anniversary of the Czechoslovak state in 2018, there has been a renewed interest in Brno’s prewar German-speaking Jewish business class, which had a major influence on the city’s economy and culture, historian Jakub Pernes told me.
+But at a time of historical introspection with the Czech Republic marking the 100th anniversary of the Czechoslovak state in 2018, there has been a renewed interest in Brno’s prewar German-speaking Jewish business class, which had a major influence on the city’s economy and culture, historian Jakub Pernes, a curator at the Low-Beer Villa, told me.
 Brno was once known as the “Moravian Manchester” for its booming textile sector.

 Fuhrmann factories in Brno and Hlinsko, a town west of the city, made oriental-style carpets that were shipped around the world, jersey that was popular with garment manufacturers, and faux fur that trimmed Bata snow boots.